aiven/aiven-docs/docs/products/caching/howto/benchmark-performance.md

 ---
-title: Benchmark performance
+title: Benchmarking Aiven for Caching performance
 ---

-Redis®\* `memtier_benchmark*` is a command line utility developed by Redis Labs for load generation and performing benchmark NoSQL key-value databases.
-It is recommended for performing benchmark of Aiven for Redis®\* services.
+Aiven for Caching uses `memtier_benchmark`, a command-line tool by Redis, for load generation and performance evaluation of NoSQL key-value databases.

 :::warning
 `redis-benchmark` is not supported to work with Aiven services, since